bragr05/Example_Authentication_With_Session/README.md

 # Brief example of authorization and authentication with express in Node JS🌐.

 #### About the project
-This project presents a very simple example of how to handle login authentications via `session` or `token` in Node JS with Express.
+This project presents a very simple example of how to handle login authentications via `session` in Node JS with Express.
 It makes use of a small database in `Json` format that is loaded in memory to use the default user data.
 This project focuses on business logic and data manipulation (**does not include a frontend**).
+***Note***: While it is true that `session` is **stateful** in this example everything will be used in memory, the sessionIDs are stored in an array.

 As additional data:
 1. Module system used:  **` ECMAScript Modules `** ‼️